nealrs/25Headlines/README.md

 ## What I learned

 I had to create a sentence casing class, and using some code from SO, I learned how to extend the String prototype.
-All new stuff to me.
+All new stuff to me. (removed as of 1/13/2015)

 ## What's next for 25Headlines

 I've got a few ideas below, but I'd love to hear from _you_.

-I'd like to add a progress meter  / gamification to provide some encouragement to writers &mdash; you don't want people to quit at #15.
+I'd like to add a progress meter/ gamification to provide some encouragement to writers &mdash; you don't want people to quit at #15.
 Also, I've been thinking about a voting system (PH / HNstyle) so you can get feedback form your colleagues before you pick something.
 Also, maybe a way to connect this to Hootsuite or Optimizely.
 Oh and I might also push this through MacGap to create a desktop app, who knows?